 9) SPF Lip Balm

 As long as lip balm is formulated with a sun protection factor (SPF) of 15 or above, it is eligible for FSA reimbursement!
-This is an easy way to avoid chapped lips and help your child look his/her best each day.
+This is an easy way to help your child prevent sun damage while avoiding chapped lips.

 10) Kinesiology Tape